 Getting Legal Help with Medicaid

 Parman & Easterday provides assistance to seniors who want to protect their assets and ensure these assets do not disqualify them from receiving Medicaid when they need it.
-Give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to find out more about the personalized help our legal team can provide you in getting Medicaid coverage when you need it. today.
+Give us a call today at (405) 843-6100 or contact us online to find out more about the personalized help our legal team can provide you in getting Medicaid coverage when you need it. today.